 In the new version of the wrapper, every send, receive, or collective communication operation tests if the base type of the datatype argument describing a buffer is OBJECT.
 If not-if the buffer element type is a primitive type-the native MPI operation is called directly, as in the old version.
 If the buffer is an array of objects, special actions must be taken in the wrapper.
 If the buffer is a send buffer, the objects must be serialized.
-To support MPI derived datatypes as described in the previous section, we must also take account of the possibility that the message is actually some subset of the of array of objects passed in the buffer argument, selected according to the displacement sequence of the derived datatype.
-Making the Java wrapper responsible for handling derived data types when the base type is OBJECT requires additional state in the Java-side Datatype class.
-In particular the Java object may have to explicitly maintain the displacement sequence as an array of integers.
+We also support MPI-like derived datatypes as described in the previous section.
+On grounds of uniformity, these should be definable with base type OBJECT, just as for primitive elements.
+The message is then some subset of the array of objects passed in the buffer argument, selected according to the displacement sequence of the derived datatype.
+This case must be dealt with in the the Java wrapper, because a native MPI_Datatype entity cannot be constructed to directly represent Jave objects.
+Thus when the base type is OBJECT the Java-side Datatype class requires additional fields; it explicitly maintains the displacement sequence as an array of integers.

 A further set of changes to the implementation arises because the size of the serialized data is not known in advance, and cannot be computed at the receiving end from type information available there.
 Before the serialized data is sent, the size of the data must be communicated to the receiver, so that a byte receive buffer can be allocated.
-We send two physical messages-a header containing size information, followed by the data.
-This, in turn, complicates the implementation of the various wait and test methods on communication request objects, and the start methods on persistent communication requests, and ends up requiring extra state to the Java Request class.
+We send two physical messages-a header containing size information, followed by the data2.
+This, in turn, complicates the implementation of the various wait and test methods on communication requests, and ends up requiring extra fields in the Java Request class.
 Comparable changes are needed in the collective communication wrappers.
 A gather operation, for example, involving object types is implemented as an MPI_GATHER operation to collect all message lengths, followed by an MPI_GATHERV to collect possibly different-sized data vectors.